sparklingdew/keras_loss_discrepancy/README.md

 ## 4	Conclusion
 When batch size is smaller than the training dataset, the log loss values differ from the actual loss values upon evaluation of the resulting model.
 This difference is accentuated by the use of regularization layers.
 Hence, it is advised to evaluate the model after fitting to cross-check the log loss values.
-Furthermore, as log loss of the validation dataset is accurately determined, a subset of the training dataset can be used as input of the validation set for evaluation during model fitting,
+Furthermore, as log loss of the validation dataset is accurately determined, a subset of the training dataset can be used as input of the validation set for evaluation during model fitting.

    [Keras FAQS]: <https://keras.io/getting_started/faq/#why-is-my-training-loss-much-higher-than-my-testing-loss>
    [“the training loss that Keras displays is the average of the losses for each batch of training data, over the current epoch”]: <https://keras.io/getting_started/faq/#why-is-my-training-loss-much-higher-than-my-testing-loss>